STEWART STUART (royal) Y DNA Project - Background

 - You may delete FTDNA's .zip file from your computer after YFull emails your YFull ID and temporary password to you, or store it on Google Drive in case you need it later.

-Note: This will give direct access to your YFull analysis to both Larry and Desideriu (the chief administrator of FTDNA's STEWART S781+ PROJECT for descendants of Sir John Stewart of Bonkyll).
+Note: This will give direct access to your YFull analysis to administrators of FTDNA's exclusive projects for descendants of the first High Steward of Scotland.

 Administrator Larry's Recommenations

 I assume you already have access to the data.

 Is there anything more I need to provide anyone with?

 Your valuable Big Y test results will be used to develop the phylogenetic map of mankind if you join the:

 After joining, you should receive a request from an admin or co-admin of each project (I am CCing them) telling you what raw data they would like for you to provide and requesting your permission to use it.
 That will get you into:

 From my end, I recommend that you join http://www.yfull.com/ which will cost another $49, but IMHO is well worth it.

 Over time (I have a large backlog) I will eventually browse your BAM data at Yfull to confirm the status (+ or -) and read quality of over 700 novel variants.
 Several good reasons to join YFull that do not include anything that I might do are: